-D. Disclosure Standards: Subjective Standard (Particular Patient) Scott v.
+Scott v.
 Bradford (Okla.
 1979) 4p

-E. Exceptions to Duty
+D. Exceptions to Duty

-Even if the defendant physician would have a duty to disclose under the relevant disclosure standard, such a duty would be excused if any one of eight exceptions applies.
+Even if the defendant physician would have a duty to disclose under her/his state's relevant disclosure standard, such a duty would be excused if any one of eight exceptions applies.

+Already Known Emergency

-Already Known Generally Known Waiver Safe Harbors
+Generally Known Therapeutic Privilege

-Emergency Therapeutic Privilege Public Health Conscience Clauses
+Waiver Public Health

+Safe Harbor Conscience Clause

-F. Causation
+E. Causation

-Even if the defendant has a breaches a duty of disclosure, no informed consent action lies unless the plaintiff is injured and the injury was caused by the breach.
+Even if the defendant breaches a duty of disclosure, no informed consent action lies unless both (1) the plaintiff is injured and (2) the injury was caused by the breach.
 The causation element is the most complex element.
-It is comprised of three separate sub-elements:
+It is comprised of four separate sub-elements:

-- Part 1: Materialization: The plaintiff suffered an injury that is within the scope of the undisclosed risk. - Part 2: Scientific causation: The plaintiff's injury would not have occurred but for the materialization of the undisclosed risk (e.g. as opposed to being caused by the plaintiff's underlying illness or by another defendant's negligence). - Part 3: Objective hypothetical conduct: The reasonable person in the plaintiff's position would not have consented to the procedure but for the breach (lack of disclosure).
+- Part 1: Materialization: The plaintiff suffered an injury that is within the scope of the undisclosed risk. - Part 2: Scientific Causation: The plaintiff's injury probably would not have occurred but for the materialization of the undisclosed risk (e.g. as opposed to being caused by the plaintiff's underlying illness or by another defendant's negligence). - Part 3: Objective Causation (Hypothetical Conduct): The reasonable person in the plaintiff's position probably would not have consented to the procedure but for the breach (lack of disclosure). - Part 4: Subjective Causation: The plaintiff must establish that she herself would not have consented to the procedure but for the breach.